 You would need to establish if the accident happened because a site owner was negligent when it comes to correctly signposting an area or whether the accident was as result of negligence on the part of the driver.

 To find out if you have a strong case to file a personal injury claim following a holiday camp accident involving a car that left your child injured, please do not hesitate in contacting an Accident Claims personal injury solicitor today.
 And we can then begin working on your camping accident claims.

-Has your child been injured, giving you grounds to look into making caravan park claims?
+Has your child been injured, giving you grounds to look into making caravan park and campsite claims?

 A site owner has a responsibility to keep all children’s play areas clean and safe to use whether they are supervised by onsite staff or the parents themselves.
 Play area equipment must meet UK safety standards and must be maintained.
 However, a child may injure themselves slightly when playing which can happen no matter how safe the area is to use.

 Should your child sustain a more serious injury and it can be proved that the incident occurred because a play area was not correctly maintained, the equipment did not meet the required safety standards or through the negligence of a site owner, you could be entitled to file a personal injury claim against the owner providing your child abided by all the rules set out when using a caravan park play area.
 Find out more about what goes into successful campsite claims by chatting with our advisors.

 If you sustained an electric shock because of faulty electrics in a caravan you rented for your holiday or whilst using any of the onsite facilities, the site owner could be held liable for caravan park and campsite claims providing it can be proved they were negligent.
 Site owners must maintain their properties to an acceptable standard which includes ensuring that the electrics are safe and that gas installations are safe to use too.